MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with/webviews.md

 ```

 ### XPath

-XPath is a very powerful API for searching the DOM, but can be a bit more difficult to use compared to the CSS API.
+XPath is a powerful API for searching the DOM, but can be a bit more difficult to use compared to the CSS API.
 UITest can locate DOM elements by an XPath selector passed to the [AppQuery.XPath](https://docs.microsoft.com/dotnet/api/Xamarin.UITest.Queries.AppQuery.XPath#Xamarin_UITest_Queries_AppQuery_XPath_System_String_) method.
 This API is the same on Android and iOS.

 The following snippet is an example of how to match the H1 DOM element from the previous section using XPath: